 The camera has two objective lenses, one for infrared images and the other for visible light images.
 When an image is saved, two files are created.
-The infrared image is saved using the filename convention:
+The infrared image is saved using the filename convention: yyyymmdd_hhmmss_IR.PNG

-yyyymmdd_hhmmss_IR.BMP
+The format yyyymmdd_hhmmss represents the date and time the image was acquired.

-...where yyyymmdd_hhmmss is the date and time the image was acquired.
-The visible image is saved using the same naming convention, but without the IR designation (yyyymmdd_hhmmss.BMP).
+The visible image is saved using the same naming convention, but without the IR designation: yyyymmdd_hhmmss.PNG.
 This naming convention requires accurate date/time settings (see § 2.4.2).

 An audio file can also be included with the two images.
 This allows you to record a description and other information relevant to the images.
 This requires a Bluetooth headset connected to the camera (see § 7.2).
-This file is given the same name as the associated IR image, with the extension .WAV instead of .BMP (for example yyyymmdd_hhmmss_IR.WAV).
+This file is given the same name as the associated IR image, with the extension .WAV instead of .PNG (for example yyyymmdd_hhmmss_IR.WAV).